A WD Elements hard drive as storage is a great way to store your data today.

 No Elements drive icon showing you’re your Mac’s desktop?

-Then adjust your Finder Preferences.
-Open a new finder window and from the menu at the top of your Mac’s desktop pick finder preferences.
+Then adjust your Finder Settings (Mac OS Ventura).
+In earlier releases it’s called Preferences.
+Open a new Finder window and from the menu at the top of your Mac’s desktop pick Finder Settings Or Preferences.

 From the pop up window make sure you’ve clicked the General tab.
 Then put a check mark in the box ‘External Disk’.